 where $\lambda=e^{\frac{2\pi i}{3}}$;

 \item $G=\zz / 6 \zz$ acting on $E_{\lambda}$ by $x\rightarrow \zeta x$, where $\lambda=e^{\frac{2\pi i}{3}}$ and $\zeta=e^{\frac{\pi i}{3}}$.

 \end{enumerate} \end{theorem}

-We now address the existence and uniqueness of toroidal compactifications of Euler number one that are birational to a bielliptic surface.
+{Note that the action of $G$ on $Y = E_\lambda \times E_\tau$ is clearly free, since $G$ acts on $E_\tau$ by translations, so the map $Y \to X$ is an \'etale cover.} We now address the existence and uniqueness of toroidal compactifications of Euler number one that are birational to a bielliptic surface.
 First, observe that if such examples exist then they must be the blowup at just one point of a bielliptic surface by arguments in \S \ref{zero}.
 Second, we have the following.

 \begin{lemma} Suppose that $X$ is the blowup of a bielliptic surface at exactly one point, and that $(X, D)$ is a smooth toroidal compactification of a complex hyperbolic manifold $M = X \smallsetminus D$.
 Then $M$ has either one or two cusps. \end{lemma} \begin{proof} From \S \ref{zero}, $M$ has between one and four cusps.
 Since the Picard number of a bielliptic surface is two, the Picard number of the blowup is then three.
-Since the rank of the Picard group of $X$ is three, by \cite[Thm.
-3.18]{DiCerbo2} we have that $X$ can at most have two cusps. \end{proof}
+Since the rank of the Picard group of $X$ is three, by {Theorem \ref{thm:CuspCount}} we have that $X$ can at most have two cusps. \end{proof}

-The problem is then reduced to the study of the existence of certain singular elliptic curves $C_i$ as in \eqref{list} on a bielliptic surface.
+The problem is then reduced to the study of the existence of certain singular elliptic curves $C_i$ as in {Equation} \eqref{list} on a bielliptic surface.
 Regarding these possibilities, let us observe the following, which will allow us to make further reductions.

 \begin{lemma} Let $Y$ be bielliptic and $\pi: E_{\lambda}\times E_{\tau}\rightarrow Y$ be the associated \'etale cover as in Theorem \ref{bagnera}.
-Suppose that $C_i$ is a curve from \eqref{list} with a unique regular singular point of order $r \ge 2$.
+Suppose that $C_i$ is a curve from {Equation} \eqref{list} with a unique regular singular point of order $r \ge 2$.
 Then $\pi^{-1}(C_i)$ is the union of distinct smooth elliptic curves, and exactly $r$ of them pass through each lift of the singular point of $C_i$.
 In fact, $\pi^{-1}(C_i)$ contains exactly $r$ distinct irreducible components, and the stabilizer $G_{C_i'}$ of any irreducible component of $\pi^{-1}(C_i)$ has order $d/r$, where $d$ is the degree of $\pi$.
 In particular, $r$ divides $d$. \end{lemma}